ochrons/ochrons.github.io/scala-js-website/doc/sjs_for_js/es6_to_scala_part3.md

 {% endcolumns %}

-Note that the JavaScript version modifies the global `String` class (dangerous!), whereas the Scala version only introduces a conversion from `String` to a custom `strToDate` class providing an additional method.
-This `toDate` method is not added to the `String` class in any way, but the compiler generates appropriate code to call it when required.
-Basically a `"2010-10-09".toDate` is converted into `strToDate("2010-10-09").toDate` which is then inlined/optimized (due to the use of Value Class) to `convertToDate("2010-10-09")` at the call site.
+Note that the JavaScript version modifies the global `String` class (dangerous!), whereas the Scala version only introduces a conversion from `String` to a custom `StrToDate` class providing an additional method.
+Implicit classes are _safe_ because they are lexically scoped, meaning the `StrToDate` is not available in other parts of the program unless explicitly imported.
+The `toDate` method is not added to the `String` class in any way, instead the compiler generates appropriate code to call it when required.
+Basically `"2010-10-09".toDate` is converted into `new StrToDate("2010-10-09").toDate` which is then inlined/optimized (due to the use of Value Class) to `convertToDate("2010-10-09")` at the call site.

 Scala IDEs are also smart enough to know what implicit extension methods are in scope and will show them to you next to the other methods.